adjust/rport/README.md

 reload.db.config     # reload the `database.yml` connection config file
 ```

-For more details on each of those functions, check their help from R.
+For more details on each of those functions, check their help from R - for
+example `?db.connection`.

 ## Configuration